Did you know that over 92% of Fortune 500 companies rely on Microsoft Azure for their cloud infrastructure?

 What is Azure SQL Managed Instance?

-SQL Managed Instance is a cloud database service that preserves all PaaS capabilities.
+SQL Managed Instance is a fully managed cloud database service that preserves all PaaS (Platform as a Service) capabilities while maintaining near 100% compatibility with SQL Server

 SQL Managed Instance provides: